peterheesterman/jjparse/README.md

 Weak design:
-  - If there is an error in the input, finding where that is, is nearly impossible from the error output.
+  - If there is an error in the input, finding where that is, is nearly impossible from the error thrown.

 Going to put this down and start on the rust implementation of a similar thing